 You can practice getting the right tempo at home by investing in and using a metronome.
 If you prefer an old fashioned metronome, you can buy one online or at a music store.
 You can also download a free metronome app on your phone or iPad, such as the Metronome Beats App.

 Now, make sure that you feel the beat that you want to practice in your body before playing.
 To do this, you can tap along with the metronome on the piano lid, pat the beat on your knee or chest, or even dance around the room to the tempo!
 Once you have felt the beat, you can play along with the metronome.
 Don’t feel discouraged if you don’t play perfectly with the metronome the first time.
 If it feels impossible to play at the correct tempo, slow the metronome down to a comfortable speed and practice playing it faster as you become more comfortable.
-It takes time, so be patient!
+Give yourself time to learn the music first!
 Another thing to remember is to master playing smaller groups of measures at the desired tempo before going on to longer phrases or the full piece.
 Have fun and be patient!
 This takes time and consistent practice.

-So, what is tempo in music?
-Now that you know what tempo in music is, why it is important in music, and how to practice playing at the correct tempo, I hope that you have a lot of fun practicing playing music at your own home!
+Now that you know what tempo in music is, why it’s so important, and how to practice playing at the correct tempo, I hope you have a lot of fun practicing and playing music in your own home!

 If you are interested in learning more about music, try out Hoffman Academy by clicking here!